jlmelville/smallvis/docs/spectral.md

 $$Lv = \lambda_{L} v$$

-The resulting eigenvalues will be real and positive.
-The Laplacian Eigenmap uses the smallest eigenvectors associated.
+The Laplacian Eigenmap uses the smallest eigenvectors.
 But not the very smallest eigenvector, which is constant.
-So if you want a 2D plot, you use the second-smallest and third-smallest eigenvectors.
+So if you want to reduce to two dimensions, use the second-smallest and third-smallest eigenvectors.

 It turns out that the following standard eigenvalue problem will produce the same eigenvectors: